 As in every litigation case, facts drive almost everything.
-Bid protest based on contractor past performance evaluations have less than 25% chance of winning.
+Bid protests based on contractor past performance have less than 25% chance of winning.
 See Wifcon.

-As in every bid protest case, the legal attack starts with the solicitation requirements for past performance evaluation.
+As in every bid protest case, the legal attack starts with the solicitation requirements for your past performance evaluation.
 A majority of solicitations assess the relative importance of the evaluation factors.
 For example, an RFP may state that technical capability factor is more important than the past performance

-For example, an RFP may state that technical capability factor is more important than the past performance factor and that the technical capability and past performance factors, combined, were approximately equal in importance to price.
+For example, an RFP may state that the technical capability factor is more important than the past performance factor and that the technical capability and past performance factors, combined, were approximately equal in importance to price.